kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/Flume-log-appender/index.md

 ### Generic

 In case of the Generic format, every log record is represented as a separate Flume event.
 The Flume event body contains a log record serialized by the log schema in the Avro binary format.
-The Flume event header contains the log schema definition mapped by the <b>flume.avro.schema.literal</b> key.
+The Flume event header contains the log schema definition mapped by the **flume.avro.schema.literal** key.

 In addition, Kaa provides the following two extended Flume agents which can be used together with the Flume log appender.